 Much of Lake Bohinj lies within the confines of the national park, which means there are no large towns or settlements along the shore.
 The main hamlet, Ribčev Laz, stands on the lake’s eastern end and is little more than a tourist office, supermarket, and a few restaurants and hotels.
 At the other end, about 3 miles (5 km) across, is an even smaller place called Ukanc, with a campground and a few more hotels (including, oddly, another boarded-up, beautiful old hotel: the Zlatorog).
 The northern shore is completely undeveloped and makes for a perfect, secluded (daytime) hike.

 The main activities at Bohinj are swimming, hiking, kayaking, and cycling.
-Bohinj is surrounded by a string of rustic, rural villages – Stara Fužina, Studor, and Srednja Vas – that are so achingly authentic you expect to see Jimmy Stewart himself standing out near a hayrack.
-They’re connected by a lightly trafficked road and – even better – a paved cycling path that follows a river through the trees and is signposted all the way to Bled.
+Bohinj is surrounded by a string of rustic, rural villages – Stara Fužina, Studor, and Srednja Vas – that are so achingly authentic you expect to see Jimmy Stewart himself standing out there near a hayrack.
+The villages are connected by a lightly trafficked road and – even better – a paved cycling path that follows a river through the trees and is signposted all the way to Bled.

 A guidebook writer’s time is precious.
 On any given research trip, there are many places to see and only so many days in which to do it all.
 Still, on this trip, I managed to squeeze three days in at Bohinj, and I could have stayed the entire summer.